Adapting your home: managing cognitive impairment and behaviour that challenges

 • Some models can be risen and lowered, with raising headrests similar to hospital beds.

-The height options of the cot sides vary - these may be fully or partially padded, have spindles (dowels), Perspex or clear flexible sides.
+The height options of the cot sides can vary.
+These may be fully or partially padded, have spindles (dowels), Perspex or clear flexible sides.
 The access doors may be on one side or on both.

-Your Occupational Therapist will offer advice and information on what aspects need to be included and how these beds should be used.
-N.B - they are designed for sleep only and not to manage any behaviour that is challenging that occur during the day.
+An occupational therapist can offer advice and information on what aspects need to be included and how these beds should be used.
+Please note that they are designed for sleep only, and not to manage any behaviour that is challenging that occurs during the day.

 Safe Spaces

 Robust tent-like structures are an option, although funding for these is not always available.
 These structures can have a floor section which is suitable for sleeping on and may be used as ‘time out’ spaces during the day, however this may cause confusion when used at night.
 They are large in size and should not be dismantled and re-assembled.
 There are lots of different options that can be specified, depending upon the need of the person using it.
-Travel versions of these are available which can be transported to allow for nights away from home.
-Support for choosing a structure like this can be gained from an Occupational Therapist.
+Travel versions of these are available, which can be transported to allow for nights away from home.
+Support for choosing a structure like this can be sought from an occupational therapist.

-If someone displays behaviour that is destructive, there are companies that supply robust furniture, which although more expensive than standard items will withstand most behaviours that are destructive and can be cost effective in the long run.
-In some cases securing bedroom furniture to walls may also be useful.
-For some a mattress on the floor of an otherwise empty room may be the environment which suits them best, even though this for most people seems sparse.
+If someone displays behaviour that is destructive, there are companies that supply robust furniture, which although more expensive than standard items, will withstand most behaviours that are destructive and can be cost-effective in the long run.
+In some cases, securing bedroom furniture to walls may also be useful.
+For some, a mattress on the floor of an otherwise empty room may be the environment which suits them best, even though this seems sparse for most people.

 Repetitive behaviours

-Repetitive behaviours can be soothing for some and a stimulus for others, but some actions have risks which need to be managed.
-It is worth noting that if a risky behaviour is limited or prevented it is likely that another behaviour will replace it.
+Repetitive behaviours can be soothing for some, and a stimulus for others.
+Some actions also have risks which need to be managed.
+It is worth noting that if a risky behaviour is limited or prevented, it is likely that another behaviour will replace it.

 Sensory led behaviours

 We all have preferences or dislikes linked to the five senses: touch, taste, hearing, sight and smell.
 We enjoy particular foods due to their taste, smell and the texture in our mouths and we select colours for our homes that we enjoy.
-We are now beginning to understand how this affects everyone’s life (Brown & Gemeinboeck, 2018) but for some the impact is much greater.
+We are now beginning to understand how this affects everyone’s life (Brown & Gemeinboeck, 2018).
+For some, the impact is much greater.

 It is difficult to identify which of the senses are leading a behaviour that is challenging and how to replicate this in a safe way, as this is specific to each of us.
-There are some excellent resources available such as The National Autistic Society website which offer advice and information that can be useful for those without a diagnosis of Autism, Asperger’s Syndrome or ADHD, and at any age.
+The National Autistic Society has information for all audiences which provides strategies and tips for coping with sensory differences.

 Supervision

-It may be that someone requires supervision at all times to ensure they remain safe.
-This is not possible in the home environment, therefore strategies are needed to help parents and carers.
+It may be that someone requires supervision at all times to ensure that they remain safe.
+This is not possible in the home environment; therefore, strategies are needed to help parents and carers.
 There has to be a balance found between safety and the privacy and dignity of a person.

 • Home CCTV systems can be installed, but may not be appropriate for areas such as the bathroom and toilet.